omertuc/imagebased/certgraph/README.md

 # Goal

 A tool to regenerate all certificates in a cluster (both in the etcd database and static-pod resources) before it starts.
-Works by scanning the existing certificates/keys, understanding how they relate, and replacing them in an identical structure, optionally with a cert domain name.
+Works by scanning the existing certificates/keys, understanding how they relate, and replacing them in an identical structure, optionally with a different configurable certificate CN/SAN.

 # Why